 pip install croniter

-pywws.livelogdaemon program runs pywws live logging as a proper UNIX daemon process.
+pywws.livelogdaemon module runs pywws live logging as a proper UNIX daemon process.

 It requires the python-daemon library: